bacpop/bacpop-website/content/jobs/index.md

 ### Developing a comprehensive database and AI tool for accurate pneumoccocal serotyping from genomic data

-- What: In this project, you will develop a database and AI tool for analysis of pneumoccal capsular biosynthetic loci, the target for Pneumoccocal Conjugate Vaccines (PCVs).
+- **What**: In this project, you will develop a database and AI tool for analysis of pneumoccal capsular biosynthetic loci, the target for Pneumoccocal Conjugate Vaccines (PCVs).
 You will also have the opportunity to deploy both of these on a web-based platform.
-- When: This internship will run from February 2025, with a maximum length of 9 months, although this is flexible.
+- **When**: This internship will run from February 2025, with a maximum length of 9 months, although this is flexible.
-- Who can apply: Master's level students with an interest in bacterial genomics and bioinformatics.
+- **Who can apply**: Master's level students with an interest in bacterial genomics and bioinformatics.
 Experience in a programming language such as Python, Rust or C++ is desirable.
 UK and international students are eligable to apply.
-- Where: EMBL European Bioinformatics Institute, located on the Wellcome Genome Campus in Cambridge, UK.
+- **Where**: EMBL European Bioinformatics Institute, located on the Wellcome Genome Campus in Cambridge, UK.
-- How to apply: Please send your CV to Sam Horsfield (shorsfield@ebi.ac.uk) before 31st November 2024.
+- **How to apply**: Please send your CV to Sam Horsfield (shorsfield@ebi.ac.uk) before 31st November 2024.

 ## PhDs